nait-dmit/styleguides/css/README.md

 ## Class naming conventions

-Never reference js- prefixed class names from CSS files. js- are used exclusively from JS files.
+Never reference `js-` prefixed class names from CSS files. `js-` are used exclusively from JS files.

-Use the is- prefix for state rules that are shared between CSS and JS.
+Use the `is-` prefix for state rules that are shared between CSS and JS.

 ## Specificity (classes vs. ids)

 Heavily favour using classes over ids.
 Elements that occur exactly once inside a page can use ids, otherwise, use classes.
 When in doubt, use a class name.

-* Good candidates for ids: header, footer, modal popups.
+* Good candidates for ids: modal popups, forms.
-* Bad candidates for ids: navigation, item listings, item view pages (ex: issue view).
+* Bad candidates for ids: navigation, item listings, grid structures.

-When styling a component, start with an element + class namespace (prefer class names over ids), prefer descendant selectors by default, and use as little specificity as possible.
+When styling a component, start with an `element.class` namespace (prefer class names over ids), prefer descendant selectors by default, and use as little specificity as possible.

 Here is a good example, given the following HTML: